-Large-scale CNN networks such as VGG-16 is applicable in many classification tasks, including ADAS, mainly used for visual detection and mapping the environment.
-Computer vision is a essential subsystems that compose ADAS used in vehicles mainly for safety, lane keeping, and collision avoidance systems.
-CNN is often used in self-driven vehicles to detect and recognize vehicles, persons, animals, and other obstacles.
+Large-scale CNN networks such as VGG-16 are applicable in many classification tasks, including ADAS, mainly used for visual detection and mapping the environment.
+Computer vision is an essential subsystem composing ADAS systems, mainly used in vehicles for safety, lane-keeping, and collision avoidance systems.
+CNN is often used in self-driven cars to detect and recognize vehicles, persons, animals, and other obstacles.
 However, CNN's application for real-time operation requires more attention when running in vehicle's embedded platforms due to the need for high-spec hardware (RAM, CPU, and GPU).
-Some new approaches proposes to deal with the real-time requirements as the problem mentioned above.
-One is the development of CNN architectures with high performance and low computation cost [7] or compact and less powerful versions of large-scale architectures [8].
+Some new approaches propose to deal with the real-time requirements as the problem mentioned above.
+One is developing CNN architectures with high performance and low computation cost [7] or compact and less powerful versions of large-scale architectures [8].
 Other research lines focus on accelerating the classification time of large CNNs using strategies to optimize kernel activations [9].
 The method uses the Single Value Decomposition (SVD) as a low-rank approximation approach to accelerate the classification time of very deep CNNs.
 Other researches that present methods for acceleration of CNNs are [10] and [11].
-In [12], the authors present a study on the relationship between operating speed and accuracy in CNN network's applications used in the object detection within an image.
-That work conducts a study of the balance between accuracy and time of operation through variations of characteristics of the architectures, such as extractors of features, resolution of the input images, etc. The study published in [13] proposes to factorize the convolutions into 2D kernels instead of 3D convolutions.
+In [12], the authors present a study on the relationship between operating speed and accuracy in CNN network applications used in object detection within an image.
+That work conducts a study of the balance between accuracy and time of operation through variations of characteristics of the architectures, such as extractors of features, resolution of the input images, etc. The study published in [13] proposes factorizing the convolutions into 2D kernels instead of 3D convolutions.

 The work reports that the accuracy did not reduce severely and, the time of classification and training decreased a lot.
 The method proposed in [14] is an evolution of pruning methods for large CNN architectures [15].
-The method's purpose is to use the PCA to the network analysis to discover and determine which kernels produce the largest variance results during the training process, thus reducing the accumulated error.
+The method's purpose is to use the PCA in the network analysis to discover and determine which kernels produce the largest variance results during the training process, thus reducing the accumulated error.
 Using those kernels and layers, the CNN model is retrained with a compressed version of the architecture.
 Figure 1 shows the applicability of CNN reductions methods and our proposed framework for the ADAS platform.
-Unlike the methods presented previously, this paper presents a new approach applied to any large-scale CNN architectures.
+Unlike the methods presented previously, this paper presents a new approach applied to any large-scale CNN architecture.
 It uses feature maps for determining the reduced dimensional space.
-Using this new space, we generate low dimensional samples and train an external classifier.
+Using this new space, we generate low-dimensional samples and train an external classifier.
 In figure 2 show our proposed method.

 Despite the universality of our method, we will use the VGG-16 network as the basis for the experiments to validate our method's effectiveness.
-The rest of the paper is organized as follows.
-Section II describes a basic CNN structure and an overview of the PCA and MPCA method applied to pattern recognition in images, section III describes the proposed method.
+The rest of the paper is organized as follows: Section II describes a basic CNN structure and an overview of the PCA and MPCA methods applied to image pattern recognition; section III describes the proposed method.
 Section IV presents the experiments and discusses the results.
 Finally, section V presents the conclusion.

 Figure 2.
 Left side: We train the VGG-16 model on the database with a cloud GPU server.
 With the trained model, we use the same database to extract banks of eigenvectors and mean vectors used to reduce the architecture.
-Right side: The VGG-16 model and the proposed method comparison: The substitution of the convolution processes by the chain of products accelerate the classification 17 times.
+Right side: The VGG-16 model and the proposed method comparison: The substitution of the convolution processes by the chain of products accelerates the classification 17 times.

-2. THEORETICAL BASEMENTS
+2. THEORY BACKGROUND